• Employment

 The ideal candidate will possess:

-• A strong math background and the ability to teach a range of middle school math courses, including algebra.
+• A strong music education background and the ability to teach a range of Middle School ages (5th through 8th graders) and possibly Upper School

 • Facility with teaching students of a wide range of age and ability levels and the ability to differentiate instruction accordingly